Most businesses have embraced remote working over the last 12 months.

 Virtual ice breakers are the same but they take place online via webchat or video call.

-If you are a virtual team leader they can make a big difference to mangaing your team.
+If you are a virtual team leader they can make a big difference to managing your remote team.

 It is easy for people to sit passively in a virtual meeting and not really contribute.